Joplin tornado: Rebuilding and recovery

-FEMA maintained a large presence in Joplin for a period following the tornado, with as many as 820 employees working in the city.
+FEMA maintained a large presence in Joplin following the tornado, with as many as 820 employees working in the city.
 One FEMA undertaking was the construction of 15 temporary housing sites in and around Joplin, which housed 586 families/households at their peak.

 The city, warned by federal officials that it should expect to lose 25% of its population following the tornado, responded quickly and built an average of five houses a week between 2011 and 2022.
-The majority of businesses reopened, and more than 300 new businesses opened between 2011 and early 2016.
+Most businesses reopened, and more than 300 new businesses opened between 2011 and early 2016.

 In April 2012, Joplin voters approved a $62 million bond to continue constructing new schools and repair damaged existing ones.

 Engineers criticized the tilt-up construction of the Home Depot building, in which all but two of the walls collapsed in a domino effect after the tornado lifted the roof, killing seven people in the front of the store (although 28 people in the back of the store survived when those walls collapsed outwards).
-Home Depot officials said they disagreed with the study published by The Kansas City Star and said they would use the tilt up practice when they rebuilt the Joplin store.
+Home Depot officials disagreed with the study published by The Kansas City Star and said they would use the tilt-up practice when they rebuilt the Joplin store.
 On June 1, the Home Depot said it would have a new temporary 30000 sqft building erected and operational within two weeks.
 In the meantime, it opened for business in the parking lot of its demolished building.
 On June 20, the Home Depot opened a temporary 60000 sqft building constructed by the company's disaster recovery team.

-Within two years, the city's workers and community groups compiled and published "Joplin Pays it Forward" to give recovery advice to other places struck by disasters, which has since been downloaded more than 900 times.
+Within two years, the city's workers and community groups compiled and published "Joplin Pays it Forward" to give recovery advice to other places struck by disasters.
 Many homes and businesses have been rebuilt since the tornado.
 Joplin High School was reopened on September 2, 2014.
-St. John's Regional Medical Center (now Mercy Hospital) had to be rebuilt and was reopened in 2015.
+St. John's Regional Medical Center (now Mercy Hospital) had to be rebuilt and reopened in 2015.

 Mental health impacts

 Eighteen people committed suicide in the wake of the tornado, according to the executive director of the Community Clinic of Southwest Missouri, a co-chair of the city's long-term recovery team.
 Calls about domestic violence grew in the year following the disaster.
+In 2024, Jennifer M. First, J. Brian Houston, and Sangwon Lee with the University of Tennessee along with Megan Carnahan and Mansoo Yu with the University of Missouri, published a qualitative case study of survivors from the tornado, in which they described how survivors recovered from "tornado brain".
+In the paper, they stated approximately 41% of the residents of Joplin were directly impacted by the tornado and that the tornado lead to "various mental health disorders such as depression, anxiety, and post-traumatic stress disorder".